-The story of Runza dates back more than 250 years, to the time when Catherine the Great invited German citizens—many of them farmers—to settle in Russia.
+The story of Runza dates back more than 250 years, to the time when Catherine the Great invited German citizens, many of them farmers, to settle in Russia.
 Most made their homes in the Volga River valley, where they thrived in the remote region more than 1,100 miles southeast of Moscow.
 It was there that the Volga Germans developed a Russian-German mashup they called bierocks.

-Pierogies, which originated in Russia, consisted mostly of potatoes and onions, while bierocks were made primarily with meat and cabbage.
+Pierogies, a staple in Russia, consisted mostly of potatoes and onions, while bierocks were made primarily with meat and cabbage.
 These dough-wrapped savory pockets were designed to be portable so farmers could take them into the fields.
 Bierocks later made their way to the United States after many Volga Germans immigrated, eventually settling in central Nebraska, a region with a climate and landscape similar to their former homes in Russia.

-Sally, along with her brother Alex and their siblings, opened a food stand that sold an Americanized version of bierocks, which they called Runza.
-The name was likely derived from other terms for bierocks—such as krautrunz and runsa.
+Sally adapted the recipe, filling the dough with ground beef, cabbage, onions, and seasoning before wrapping and baking it.
+Alongside her siblings, she opened a food stand that sold an Americanized version of bierocks, which they called Runza.
+The name was likely derived from other terms for bierocks, such as krautrunz and runsa.
 She altered it just enough so that it could be trademarked.
 To launch the business, they purchased an old hot dog stand and moved it to a cornfield near Pioneers Park.

 They opened their first restaurant, Runza Drive-In, in 1949.
 Business started slowly after Salt Creek flooded on opening day.
 The namesake sandwich was also slow to catch on, taking nearly five years to outsell hamburgers and hot dogs on the menu.
 In 1955, they replaced the original building with a new one.

 Sally’s son, Donald Everett, took over the family business in 1964, and growth accelerated.
-He opened a second location at 56th and Holdrege in 1966 and expanded far beyond Lincoln’s city limits.
+He opened a second location at 56th Street and Holdrege Street in 1966 and expanded far beyond Lincoln’s city limits.
 As Runza’s popularity grew, other restaurants began using the name for their own versions of the sandwich.
 This prompted Donald to purchase the trade name and incorporate the restaurant.
-By then, various family members operated restaurants with similar names—all under the Runza trademark: Runza Drive-In (Sally), Runza Drive Inn (Donald), and Runza Hut (Rich).
+By then, various family members operated restaurants with similar names, all under the Runza trademark: Runza Drive-In (Sally), Runza Drive Inn (Donald), and Runza Hut (Rich).

 As the company expanded, the family rejected far more franchise applications than they approved.
 In an interview with the Lincoln Journal Star, Donald explained that they “want an owner-operator rather than an absentee investor.
 Nine out of 10 requests don’t meet that criteria.
 When I find a good person, I build them a Runza and then we’ll be partners.”